Reel Success Story: BALLETS RUSSES

 2565 Third St., Suite #337, between 22nd & 23rd Streets, San Francisco, CA. Street parking is usually available.

-ADMISSION: FREE for current Members, $5 general admission, $3 for students
+ADMISSION: FREE for current Members, $5 general admission, $3 for students with ID

 ****Reminder: unlike BAWIFT special events, our monthly meetings are for women only.
 So please, if your loved one or bud asks if he can join you or has given you a lift and wants to stick around, let him know that monthly meetings are for WOMEN in media, film and television only.****